CyberPurge/ISP_FROM_MARS-bug_report/README.md

 ``

 ``
-After this report the company created a new concept to all  living beings, it helped them prevent vulnerabilities like this from falling into the wrong hand(black hat aliens).
+After this report the company created a new concept to all  living beings, it helped them prevent vulnerabilities like this from falling into the wrong hands(black hat aliens).
 They called it BugBounty 🤐
 ``
 #
 ## Vulnerbility description: